-- Annual scholarship program for multicultural students at the University of Utah in the amount of \$0.2 million. - Leadership development program designed to help employees develop leadership skills and obtain executive coaching over a three-year period.
+Annual scholarship program for multicultural students at the University of Utah in the amount of \$0.2 million to be completed by December 31, 2024.

-- · Competitive wage and benefits package building loyalty and engagement in Company performance. - Hybrid work model that recognizes the evolving needs of workers and allows them to build a hybrid work schedule providing greater flexibility for their personal needs. - A wellness rewards program that rewards healthy behaviors such as healthy eating, exercise, and wellness ambassadorship.
+- · Leadership development program designed to help employees develop leadership skills and obtain executive coaching over a three-year period. - · Competitive wage and benefits package building loyalty and engagement in Company performance. - Hybrid work model that recognizes the evolving needs of workers and allows them to build a hybrid work schedule providing greater flexibility for their personal needs. - A wellness rewards program that rewards healthy behaviors such as healthy eating, exercise, and wellness ambassadorship.
 Participants have many reward options to choose from such as swag, gift cards, and product credit. - · Stringent safety standards and promotion of a company culture that prioritizes safety throughout our manufacturing and distributions centers around the world.